FastRoutervs.Helicone

 FastRouter's eval layer is the part of the product that's moving fastest:

-• Smart Evaluations — AI quality scoring on live production calls, surfacing the best-performing model for your workload automatically.
+• Smart Evaluations — AI quality scoring on live production calls.

-• Automatic Evaluations — background sampler that benchmarks competing models on real traffic without your involvement.
+• Automatic Evaluations — background sampler that benchmarks competing models on real traffic.

 • GEPA — Generative Evolutionary Prompt Architecture iterates across prompt and model combinations toward Pareto-optimal cost/quality.